Kimola/kimola-cognitive-api-documentation/README.md

 ## 1. Overview

-  Cognitive’s API is a JSON-based OAuth2 API.
+  Kimola Cognitive’s API is a JSON-based OAuth2 API.
 All requests are made to endpoints beginning:
   `https://api.kimola.com/v1`

   All requests must be secure, i.e. `https`, not `http`.

   #### Developer agreement

-  By using Cognitive’s API, you agree to our [terms of service](https://kimola.com/terms-of-service).
+  By using Kimola Cognitive’s API, you agree to our [terms of service](https://kimola.com/terms-of-service).

 ## 2. Authentication

-  Cognitive requires that you authenticate by sending an API Key with each request to grant you access to the API.
+  Kimola Cognitive requires that you authenticate by sending an API Key with each request to grant you access to the API.
-  Every Cognitive account has its own API Key.
+  Every Kimola Cognitive account has its own API Key.
 If you don’t have an account yet, you can register at [our website](https://kimola.com/cognitive).

   Once you have an account, you will find your API Key in Models page.